Tara Parker-Pope, MPH

 Second Century Award for Excellence in Health Care - Columbia University School of Nursing

-2019 Health Transformer Award — Medical Marketing & Media
+Health Transformer Award — Medical Marketing & Media

 Books

-Education & Personal Life
+Personal Life

 Ask me about volleyball!
-I’m a devoted fan of volleyball and helped start the Pennsylvania super-club East Coast Power Volleyball, where I managed programming, website content, college recruiting and communications from 2013 to 2020.
+I’m a huge fan of volleyball and helped start the Pennsylvania super-club East Coast Power Volleyball, where I managed programming, website content, college recruiting and communications from 2013 to 2020.
 Go Power!

 I was also an early board member and supporter of Dress for Success, which started in New York City and provided out-of-work women with job interview suits, shoes and makeup.
-I sorted clothes, counseled women and created the Success Stories newsletter celebrating the women we served and the companies who made it possible.
+I sorted clothes, counseled women and created the Success Stories newsletter celebrating the women we supported and the companies who made it possible.

 Thanks to artist André da Loba for the beautiful thumbprint trees!
 Check out his website to see more of his fantastic work.